zkonduit/ezkl-docs/FAQ.md

 ### Why is the gen-srs step slow?

 Generating a structured reference string takes a considerable amount of time and memory.
 Make sure your machine has enough memory available and wait for the process to finish.
-Alternatively, download a pre-generated srs.
+Alternatively, download a pre-generated srs using `get-srs`.
+This is both safer and faster.

 ### Can I use ezkl with other machine learning frameworks like TensorFlow, PyTorch, or Scikit-learn?